twinysam/INSIDE-ARG/stickers.md

 We have added links to the Discord sources where possible.
 Some of them won't have it because contact happened via private messages, or through another platform entirely.
 It should also be noted that some Discord users have abandoned the server and/or deleted their accounts.
 This affects the ability to search for material referencing them.
 Discord users can also change their user name, this means that some of the Discord names mentioned above might not be up to date and thus not reflect their current user name.
 We try to keep this updated if/when there any significant reasons which might cause confusion.
 However, Discord users changing names or leaving the server is something we cannot keep track of, it is simply outside of our control.

-That said, Discord links are permament, so they will continue to point to the relevant discussions regardless of users changing their names or deleting their accounts.
+That said, Discord links are permanent, so they will continue to point to the relevant discussions regardless of users changing their names or deleting their accounts.

 ## Research